 - Digital marketing is a broad topic so I dig into super niche topics: Pinterest marketing, Canva design tips, Facebook groups, and virtual assistant tips

 There are other keyword research tools out there that you can invest in.
-Personally, I use RankIQ because it has a massive keyword library of low-competition keywords.
+Personally, I use RankIQ because it has a massive keyword library of low-competition, long-tail keywords.

 6) Use a Larger Font and Line Height